Questions About Eligibility

 I have had a successful run as the executive director of my organization, and I am thinking of what my next career move might be.
 Can I apply?

 The eligibility requirements state that candidates must have worked for at least 10 years in the nonprofit sector without significant leave.
-I took a maternity/paternity leave when my children were born.
+I took a maternity/parental leave when my children were born.
 Am I eligible?

 Questions About Program Structure, Guidelines and Requirements

-How many awards will be granted?
+How many awards are granted?